datafibers-community/df_complete_guide/design_overview.md

 ## Status Sync.
 There are following sub-components here.

-* Kafka Connect status sync.
+### Kafka Connect status sync.
+DataFibers launches a background deamon for regular synchnize the Kafka connect status with what's in the reposioty (mongoDB).

 {% plantuml %}
 activate DF_Service